Firearms Licensing FAQ's

 How long will it take to process my application?

-All applications are processed as quickly as possible but there are a number of factors, which can affect the time it takes to process applications and no definitive time scale can be given.
+All Grant applications are processed as quickly as possible but there are a number of factors, which can affect the time it takes to process applications and no definitive time scale can be given.
 It is therefore imperative that you read and understand the guidelines before completing your application as this will help ensure that your application is completed correctly and will not have to be returned for you to amend.
+It is advisable that your application reaches the Firearms Licensing Unit at least 16 weeks before it is required.

 It is advisable that your application reaches the Firearms Licensing Unit at least 10 weeks before it is required.